The DNRF’s Objective

 Who are we?

-The Danish National Research Foundation (DNRF) is an independent organization established by the Danish Parliament in 1991, promoting and stimulating research at the frontiers of all scientific fields.
-Since its establishment, the foundation has been endowed with 3 billion DKK in 2008 and again in 2015, allowing it to operate until 2036.
-The endowment secures independence and a long-term commitment to the best Danish research.
+The Danish National Research Foundation is an independent organization established by the Danish Parliament in 1991.
+The foundation’s endowment secures its independence and a long-term commitment to the best Danish research.
+The annual funding amounts to about 470 million DKK on average.

 What do we do?

-- Centers of Excellence –the foundation’s flagship and the primary funding mechanism.
-A center grant is large and flexible and has a lifetime of up to 10 years.
+- Centers of Excellence – the foundation’s flagship and the primary funding mechanism.
+A center grant can be used to cover all types of research expenses and has a lifetime of up to 10 years.
 The DNRF expects a center to deliver groundbreaking results.

 How do we decide whom to fund?